enriquepablo/uindex/README.md

 [Uindex][0] is a data store, for data that can be parsed as sentences in some context-free language.
 With it, it is possible to create databases (db), add data to them, and query that data.
-The shape of each db (or, we might say, its schema) is given by a [parsing expression grammar][1] (PEG), and each database holds data in the form of unicode strings structured according to the top production of the provided PEG.
+The shape of each db (or, we might say, its schema) is given by a [parsing expression grammar][1] (PEG), so that each database holds data in the form of unicode strings structured according to the top production of the provided PEG.

 Queries to uindex also take the forms specified in the PEG: